eQR-code/QRtree/README.md

 # QRtree compiler

+The QRtree compiler is the first compiler that allows the generation of a QR code containing an executable program (which is named eQR code) and executed it.
-This repository contains the tools used to compile the QRscript dialect QRtree into QRtree bytecode, then into a QR code.
-It also contains the tools for the inverse process to decompile the QR code into QRtree bytecode and create an HTML page to execute the program.
+This repository contains all the tool chain needed to compile the QRscript dialect named **QRtree** into QRtreebytecode, and then to insert the QRtreebytecode into a QR code.
+It also contains the tools for the inverse process to translate the QR code into QRtreebytecode and create an HTML page for the execution of the program.

 ## Dependencies